juandes/PokemonDualTypeAnalysis/README.md

 ##About the project
 This analysis was done in R. The .Rmd is a Markdown file done in R that contains the code of the analysis plus the documentation.
 To view the code, open the Rmd file in raw mode or execute it in R.

+The file pokemontypes.txt is the dataset used in the analysis.
+It contains three columns, the number of the Pokemon and it types.

+pokemontypesdf.RData contains the same data in an R data format.

 The analysis is also available at this page: http://rpubs.com/juande/pokemon_dual_type_analysis